Benjababe/Buldog-Playsound-Bot/README.md

 # Buldog-Playsound-Bot
 Reddit bot that replies playsound to playsound commands.
 Works for lacari's playsounds as well.
+Hopefully mods don't ban it.

 Just comment in the /r/AdmiralBulldog subreddit like so
 ```